mantoni/glob-events.js/README.md

     - `orig`: The original registered function, only available for entries that where added with `once`.
     - `scope`: The scopr to use when invoking the function.
+- `invoke(iterator, scope)`: Invokes the functions returned by an iterator on the given `scope` with the arguments from `scope.args`.
+This function is internally used by `emit`.

 ### Options